asheren/asheren.github.io/consulting/index.md

 * Hire remote developers at any level
 * Establish a healthy remote culture
 * Establish or improve onboarding strategies and process
+* Determine and implement family friendly policies to attract and retain talent

 **I am available as a consultant to help your team thrive on the above and in a variety of additional subjects.
 Please [email me](mailto:asheren@gmail.com) for more information and rates.**